SRakshithaReddy/CDR-Forensic-Analysis/README.md

 ![Suspicious Analysis](screenshots/cmd_suspicious_analysis.png)

+---

+## Dataset Notice

+The original CDR datasets used in this project are not included in the repository due to privacy and sensitive telecom data considerations.

+All screenshots, outputs, and reports have been anonymized/masked for demonstration purposes.

+---

-## System Workflow
+## Privacy Note

-1. Collect telecom CDR data
-2. Extract and structure records into CSV format
-3. Process records using Python and Pandas
-4. Generate communication analysis graphs
-5. Detect suspicious communication behavior
-6. Generate telecom simulation details
-7. Display results using Flask dashboard and Folium maps
+Sensitive telecom data and phone numbers have been anonymized for privacy purposes.
+Raw datasets are excluded from this repository.

+---

 ## Future Enhancements

 - Real telecom API integration
-- Advanced anomaly detection using machine learning
 - Automated PDF extraction
-- Real-time dashboard monitoring
+- Advanced anomaly detection
 - Database integration
+- Real-time monitoring dashboard

+---

+## Academic Purpose

+Developed as part of Digital Forensics and Information Security (DFIS) practical forensic analysis and visualization work.